c19witness/uk-covid19-inquiry/2023-11-22_module-2/2_Professor_Sir_Van-Tam.rst

 **Mr Weatherby**: Thank you.

 **Lady Hallett**: Mr Weatherby, I appreciate you have been trying to stick to your time, and I'm very grateful.
-Did you want to ask the question about why did it take so long for medical masks to be recommended?
+Did you want to ask the question about why did it take so long for :outline:`medical masks` to be recommended?

 **Mr Weatherby**: I wasn't going to go there, but thank you.